mohsin-j777/schedule_meetings/README.md

 # constants.rb

-As meeting types are constant and not changing therefore it is defined as constant and being used in meeting_scheduler class
+As meeting types are constant and not changing therefore it is defined as constant and being used in MeetingScheduler class

 # helper.rb